Manciukic/dynamicserviceallocator/gns3/GNS3_setup_instructions.md

 ```

 #### Ready-to-use project
-A ready-to-use GNS3 project implemented using the tutorial in the next section is provided
+A ready-to-use GNS3 project implemented using the tutorial in the previous section is provided
 in the local repository.
 To make it work, follow these simple steps:

 1. Open the project with GNS3.